macalinao/up/README.md

 up
 ==

-A simple command line tool for uploading a file.
+A simple command line tool for uploading a file that outputs the location of the uploaded file.

 Configuration
 -------------